 “Was he here at the time of the break in?”

-“Yes, that is when I called with the good news that Tommy and his mom would be moving back in with Justin, that is how I found out about the break in.”
+“Yes, that is when I called with the good news that Tommy and his mom would be moving back in with Justin.
+That’s how I found out about the break in.”
 Volunteered Mrs. LaFleur.

 “Is he here now?”

-“Yes, I believe he is up in his room.
+“Yes, I believe he’s up in his room.
 Why are you asking about Tommy?”
 Mrs. LaFleur asked with the hint of protective mama bear coming out.

 “Just a hunch nothing more, can we talk to him?”

 Tommy’s door was directly across from where the framed memorabilia had been hanging.
 The grandmother knocked on the door.
 A muffled ‘come in’ was heard and we entered the room of what I pictured a normal ten-year old’s room looked like.
 Legos, sport posters and a rumpled bed.
 Tommy was sitting in a chair playing a handheld game.
 He stopped when he saw both his grandparents and a stranger.
 “Hi.”

 “Hi,” I said back, taking command of the conversation.
 “I am a private investigator your grandparents hired me to look into the burglary.”